ARibeiro3110/fidle/README.md

 ## About Fidle

 This repository contains all the documents and links of the **Fidle Training** .
-Fidle (for Formation Introduction au Deep Learning) is a 2-day training session
+Fidle (for Formation Introduction au Deep Learning) is a 3-day training session co-organized
-co-organized by the Formation Permanente CNRS and the Resinfo/SARI and DevLOG CNRS networks.
+by the 3IA MIAI institute, the CNRS, via the Mission for Transversal and Interdisciplinary
+Initiatives (MITI) and the University of Grenoble Alpes (UGA).

 The objectives of this training are :
  - Understanding the **bases of Deep Learning** neural networks